tl;dr – source code is available on Github: auto-cpufreq

 After I started monitoring my resources, I realized that CPU was capped at 1800MHz.
 Then, tweaking my TLP config to make sure it allows “turbo boost” on AC, and after getting nowhere I’ve decided to just remove it.

 That’s how idea for auto-cpufreq (Automatic CPU speed & power optimizer for Linux) was born.
 Long story short, currently this is the tool I’m using on all of my laptops.
-With almost (if not the same) battery savings as with TLP without any compromises.
+With greatest battery savings yet, and without any compromises.

 For more information see the auto-cpufreq Youtube demo and/or visit auto-cpufreq GitHub repo.